Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded

 \section{Acknowledgement}

-This work is partially supported by the China Postdoctoral Science Foundation Grant under the grant No. $2018M641054$ and the Fundamental Research Funds for the Central Universities, HUST: $5003011036$.
-Part of this work was completed during the program ``General Relativity, Geometry and Analysis: beyond the first 100 years after Einstein'' supported by the Swedish Research Council under grant no. 2016-06596 while the author was visiting Institut Mittag-Leffler in Djursholm, Sweden during September--December, 2019.
-I am very grateful for all the supports and hospitality during my visits.
+This work is partially supported by the China Postdoctoral Science Foundation Grant under the grant No. $2018M641054$ and the Fundamental Research Funds for the Central Universities, HUST: $5003011036$ and the National Natural Science Foundation of China (NSFC) under the Grant No. $11971503$.

+\textbf{Data Availability} Data sharing is not applicable to this article as no datasets were generated or analysed during the current study.